tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

   ![Images/train01.png](Images/train01.png)

-* It is the familiar S&P 500 stock dataset.
+* It is the familiar OSPTX or TSX composite dataset.

 * The returns and lagged returns are computed, as we have done before.